 Understanding your hospital stay

-Your health care team will explain why you’re in the hospital and what you need so you can go home or to another facility.
+Your health care team will explain why you’re in the hospital and what needs to happen before you can go home or to another facility.
 Please note, visiting and bringing food to family may look different during the COVID-19 pandemic.
 Visit our COVID-19 page for more information.
 Here’s some important information you need to know for your hospital stay.

 Hospital routines and reminders

-Your health care team can provide information about your hospital unit’s routines (e.g., meal times, visitor guidelines, doctor visits to the unit, etc.).
+Your health care team can give you information about your hospital unit’s routines (e.g., meal times, visitor guidelines, doctor visits to the unit, etc.).
 Feel free to ask if you’re not sure.

 Please be aware of the following policies that apply to all Northern Health facilities:

-- Scent-free.
-We’re a scent free zone – all people accessing Northern Health facilities, sites or programs are to refrain from using or bringing in fragrant/scented products.
+- Scent-free: We’re a scent-free zone – everyone who comes to Northern Health's facilities, sites or programs is asked not to use or bring in fragrant/scented products.

-- Smoke-free.
-All Northern Health facilities are smoke-free grounds.
+- Smoke-free: All Northern Health facilities are smoke-free.

-- Pet-friendly.
-Northern Health facilities will make every reasonable effort to facilitate and/or accommodate for animal assisted therapy and pet visitation.
+- Pet-friendly: Northern Health facilities will make every reasonable effort to facilitate and/or accommodate animal assisted therapy and pet visitation.
 Please contact a staff member if you would like to bring an animal into a facility.
-Some other patients may have pet allergies and we need to ensure that bringing pets does not pose risk to them.
+Some other patients may have pet allergies and we need to ensure that bringing pets does not pose a risk to them.

-The communication board helps all care providers have a common understanding of your unique safety and care needs.
+The communication board helps your care providers have a common understanding of your unique safety and care needs.
 It helps you to understand:

 - Your health care team members' names